 A man was loading garden refuse into his car.
 “You can go in,” he said, when I appeared to hesitate.
 Then he told me that the next day (today – 8th May, anniversary of Victory in Europe), there would be a ceremony there to inaugurate the cemetery – puzzling, since I thought it already had been.
 Ceremonies would also be held at the site of the former internment camp and at various other places around the village.

 “I’ve set up a website about it all,” the man said.
 I promised to look at it.
-When I got home, I did.
+When I got home, I did (Life on La Lune: that website is no longer safely navigable, so I have removed the link).
 The history is more complex than I can relate here.
 Also, the camp’s records were destroyed after World War II, although other sources exist.
 Here’s a potted version.

 Establishment of the Internment Camp